KhosroBahrami/ObjectDetection_SSD_Tensorflow/README.md

 In practice, SSD uses a few different types of priorbox, each with a different scale or aspect ratio, in a single layer.
 For example, SSD300 uses 5 types of different priorboxes for its 6 prediction layers, whereas the aspect ratio of these priorboxes can be chosen from 1:3, 1:2, 1:1, 2:1 or 3:1.
 Notice, in the same layer, priorboxes take the same receptive field, but they behave differently due to different parameters (convolutional filters).

 ### Scales and Aspect Ratios of Prior Boxes
 Size of default prior boxes are chosen manually.
 SSD defines a scale value for each feature map layer.
 Starting from first feature map, Conv4_3 detects objects at the smallest scale 0.2 and then increases linearly to the last layer (Conv11_2) at a scale of 0.9.
 By combining the scale value with the target aspect ratios, we can compute the width and the height of the default boxes.
-For layers making 6 predictions, SSD starts with 5 target aspect ratios: 1, 2, 3, 1/2 and 1/3.
+For layers making 6 predictions, SSD starts with 5 target aspect ratios: 1, 2, 3, 1/2 and 1/3 and for layers with 4 bounding boxes, 1/3 and 3 are omitted.
 Suppose we have m feature maps for prediction, we can calculate Sk for the k-th feature map by assuming Smin= 0.2 & Smax=0.9 (the scale at the lowest layer is 0.2 and the scale at the highest layer is 0.9) via
 ![Alt text](figs/scale_bb.png?raw=true "Scale of Default Boxes")